Semen quality: Age

 Although it is possible for men to father children into old age, the genetic quality of sperm, as well as its volume and motility, all typically decrease with age.
 Advancing paternal age has been implicated in several possible health effects.
 One particularly well-studied connection is the link between advancing age and autism.
 For example, one study of 943,664 children less than 10 years old found that, with confounding variables controlled, the risk of autism increased with increasing paternal age.

 In men with a normal level of sperm production (normozoospermia), the percentage of sperm DNA fragmentation is positively correlated with age, and inversely correlated with progressive sperm motility.

 No age-related effects on sperm were noted in separate control groups recruited in different geographical locations, indicating that dietary habits, lifestyle, or ethnicity could play a part in the quality of sperm.

 While advanced age can be a possible factor in sperm motility and health, the sperm of men below 20 years of age has likewise been linked to an increase in birth defects such as neural tube defects, hypospadias, cystic kidney, and Down syndrome.

 Heat

 A man using a laptop that is placed above his groin.
-The heat of which may interfere with the quality of his semen.
+The heat of this may interfere with the quality of his semen.

 Sperm are heat-sensitive, and cannot endure high temperatures.
 Increases of 2–3 °C are associated with increased DNA fragmentation.

 The body has compensatory mechanisms, like the cremaster muscle relaxing and letting the testicle hang further away from the warm body, sweating, and a countercurrent exchange of blood cooling inflowing blood.
 However, despite these compensations, some activities should not be performed too often, to prevent infertility due to heat: